JuliaLang/julia/JuliaSyntax/README.md

    let x+=1 ; end     ==>  (let (block (+= x 1)) (block))
    ```

-* `elseif` condition is in a block but not `if` condition.
-Presumably because
+* The `elseif` condition is always in a block but not `if` condition.
-  of the need to add a line number node.
+  Presumably because of the need to add a line number node in the flisp parser
   `if a xx elseif b yy end   ==>  (if a (block xx) (elseif (block b) (block yy)))`